syncfusion-content/blazor-docs/blazor/treegrid/columns/column-template.md

 The following screenshot represents the Image Template.
 ![Blazor Tree Grid with Image Template](../images/blazor-treegrid-image-template.png)

-## Using hyperlink column and performing routing on click
+## Using hyperlink column

-The column template property can be used to provide routing links inside the [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html#Syncfusion_Blazor_TreeGrid_TreeGridColumn_Template) property of the [TreeGridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridColumn.html).
-For routing, [UriHelper](https://docs.microsoft.com/en-us/aspnet/core/blazor/routing?view=aspnetcore-3.0#uri-and-navigation-state-helpers) can be utilized.
+You can use the [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html#Syncfusion_Blazor_TreeGrid_TreeGridColumn_Template) property of the [TreeGridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridColumn.html) to render the hyperlinks and for routing, [UriHelper](https://docs.microsoft.com/en-us/aspnet/core/blazor/routing?view=aspnetcore-3.0#uri-and-navigation-state-helpers) can be utilized.

 This can be achieved by initially defining an anchor tag inside the column template and binding click event to it.
-In this event, the tree grid data **context** is passed on to its function.
+By using the named parameter **context** of Model type, we can pass the row data to click event handler.

 ```cshtml
 @inject NavigationManager UriHelper